sv-scenery/LPSC-P3D/README.md

 * People on the apron
 * Static aircraft (off the apron)
+* Cars on the parking in front of the terminal
 * Dry vegetation and 3D grass around the runway and south of the apron
 * Cracks and stains
 * Other minor clutter